Ventura County Superior Court

-The Superior Court of California, County of Ventura County, is the California superior court with jurisdiction over Ventura County.
+The Superior Court of California, County of Ventura, is the California superior court with jurisdiction over Ventura County.

 History

 Ventura County was formed on March 22, 1872.
 The original Ventura County Courthouse was completed in 1875 by William Dewey Hobson and T. B. Steepleton from a design by Hobson.
 Additions were made in 1879 and 1884, and the building was remodeled in 1900.
 The first courthouse was demolished around 1920; the site is now occupied by the May Henning School on Santa Clara Street.

 Ventura City Hall, which formerly was the Ventura County Courthouse from 1913 to 1968.
 Photographed by Carol Highsmith in 2012.

 A bond measure was passed, authorizing for a new courthouse in 1911.
 The new Ventura County Courthouse was designed by architect Albert C. Martin Sr. and completed in 1912.
 The new building was officially dedicated on July 7, 1913.
 A new jail wing was added in 1931–32.
 After the 1912 building was declared unsafe in November 1968, the City of Ventura purchased the 1912 building and it was listed on the National Register of Historic Places in 1971.
 After the city completed an extensive renovation, partially defrayed by grants from the United States Department of Housing and Urban Development and the Economic Development Administration, it has served as the Ventura City Hall since 1974.

 The County of Ventura purchased land in eastern Ventura for a new Government Center.
 The current main courtrooms and administrative offices of the Ventura County Superior Court are at the Ventura Hall of Justice, which was completed in 1980 as part of Phase 2 of the Ventura County Government Center.
 The design is credited to the architectural firms led by John Carl Warnecke and Dan Dworsky.

 The East County Courthouse in Simi Valley opened in March 1991.
 Although the East County Courthouse was intended to provide services for communities east of the Conejo Grade, it was nearly closed in 1993 over a budget dispute and only staffed by court commissioners, whose scope was limited to traffic, small claims, and family cases until 1995.